Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 When you use the fingerprint background check from the California Department of Justice, the results can take seven days or longer, not including the time it takes for your applicant to get his or her fingerprints scanned by a Live Scan operator.

 If you opt to search local court records yourself, it can take a very long time.
-This type of process can take weeks under normal circumstances.
-The COVID-19 pandemic might make it take even longer because of court closures.

 At iprospectcheck, we can return background check reports very quickly in most cases, depending on the information you request.

 In some cases, you can receive your reports within a few hours or up to two days.

-Because of delays caused by the pandemic caused by court and agency closures, our reports might be delayed.
 We will communicate with you about any potential delays so that you know what to expect.

 Where Can I See a Sample California Background Check Policy?

 It’s important to have a background check policy in place to ensure consistency in your testing program and avoid violating the law.
-When you have a strong policy in place, you can ensure that your background screens comply with all relevant laws.

 Here’s a sample policy to use as a reference.